An Introduction to Recruitment Automation

 Recruitment automation not only benefits recruiters, it also helps candidates by improving their experience.
 Our US Market Research found that 34% of candidates expect to be contacted by a recruiter within 3 days, but up to 21% said they had to wait 2 weeks to hear back.

-Streamlined communications, automatic job matches, and faster processing of application forms mean the candidate will have a more personalised and efficient application process.
+Streamlined communications, automatic job matches, and faster processing of application forms mean the candidate will have a more personalized and efficient application process.
 When you provide candidates with a positive experience they'll likely share their experience with others, or share their positive feedback online which helps to strengthen your brand’s reputation

 How to use recruitment automation in your business